 Very Well Health: Unlike some carcinogens, such as tobacco smoke, alcohol is thought to promote the growth of an existing tumor rather than initiate the onset of cancer.
 This includes malignancies such as liver cancer, colon cancer, rectal cancer, breast cancer, and head and neck cancers.
 Around 69% of people with lung cancer were drinkers prior to their diagnosis.
 Of these, 16% quit alcohol following cancer treatment.
 Those who didn’t were nine times more likely to describe themselves as being in poor health compared to those who did.

-Hard Alcohol – in their case Vodka – and cigarettes served as a very toxic combination.
+For both my mother and brother, the heavy use of vodka and cigarettes served as a very toxic combination.
 Both were brilliant.
-Both had accompanying mental health issues that underlay their respective maladies.
-Each was very independent and reclusive.
+Both had accompanying mental health issues that underlay their respective diseases.
+The were each very independent and reclusive.
 Alcoholics, in general, tend to withdraw in the later stages of their addiction.
-The acquisition and inhalation/imbibition of the addictive substance takes preeminence above all else.
-During the final days of my brothers life, although hooked up to an oxygen tank 24/7, getting the next cig was THE MOST important thing in his life.
+The acquisition of and consumption of alcohol takes preeminence above all else.
+During the final days of my brother’s life, although he used an oxygen tank 24/7, getting the next cigarette was THE MOST important thing in his life.

-Tragic is one word.
-Sad too.
-Angering/Infuriating works as well.
-Many a family member has been incredulous as addictive mothers, sons, sisters or cousins seem to choose isolation and death over relationship and life.
+Tragic, sad, and infuriating.
+Many a family member has been incredulous as addicted fathers, mothers, sons, daughters, siblings or cousins choose isolation and death over relationship and life.
 What can a concerned family member or friend do?

 Help Guide is a nonprofit organization that offers simple guidelines for How to Quit Smoking and Alcoholism and Alcohol Abuse.
 I guess that’s a good start.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) is also a good source for information.
 SAMHSA’s mission is to reduce the impact of substance abuse and mental illness on America’s communities.